uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Ten ♣/Wands
   + upright: accomplishment, responsibility, burden.
   + reversed: inability to delegate, overstressed, burnt out.
++ The Wanderer's Oracle: Mountain ‖ Light
+  + situation: The Wanderer sees their mountain peak destination catch the last rays of the setting sun.
+  + admonition: Consider your goal.
+Who will be rewarded for your attainment?
+Grace is when cutting corners enhances beauty.
 + Greek Myth: The Labors of Heracles - 6\.
 The Stymphalian Birds
   + mode: Heracles can't reach the birds, so Athena gives him a rattle that causes them to fly away or to within range of his poisoned arrows